 Following the decline of the Champa, My Son fell into disuse and was mostly reclaimed by the jungle.
 The French rediscovered it in 1885 and began excavation and restoration efforts.
 Unfortunately, much of the site was destroyed by bombing during the Vietnam/American War.
 It’s now a UNESCO World Heritage Site and a fascinating place to visit.

 To get out to the ruins, you can rent a motorbike and get yourself there, hire a cab, or jump on a tour.
-We visited My Son as part of our Easy Riders tour from Hoi An headed south and really enjoyed it since there was no one else out there.

 My Son is open daily from 6 AM-5 PM.
 Tickets to the ruins cost about $7 and you can hire a guide to walk you around for $5.
 You can get directions and check the location on the map here.